jamessouth/knockout-demo/art.md

 Pretty simple styles, just some basic flexboxing on the body then some typical text styling for the `<h2>` tags, each of which has a CSS custom property that we will use in their respective worklets.
 The knockout text effect is created by the transparent text color (the background will only be visible to the extent the text color is transparent) coupled with the `background-clip: text` property (limits the appearance of the background image to the area of the text), which must be [prefixed in most browsers](https://developer.mozilla.org/en-US/docs/Web/CSS/background-clip#Browser_compatibility).

 We want the background to be just big enough to completely cover the text.
-Any uncovered text will just be the text `color`, including fully transparent.
-On the other hand, if our background size far exceeds the area of the text, our worklet will be doing a lot of unutilized work, which is sub-optimal and could be a problem if you animate the background.
-Making a few simple tweaks to properties such as `line-height`, `width`, and `font-size` (and also `padding` and `border`) minimizes the background size while still containing the text, and thus minimizes our `paint` function's complexity and confines our drawing as much as possible to the text areas that will be seen by the user.
+Any uncovered text will just be the text `color`.
+However, if our background size far exceeds the area of the text, our worklet will be doing a lot of unutilized work, which is sub-optimal and could be a problem if you animate the background.
+Making a few simple tweaks to properties such as `line-height`, `width`, and `font-size` (and also `padding` and `border`) minimizes the background size and our `paint` function's complexity while still containing the text.

-The stylistic simplicity is the major advantage of using Houdini to draw knockout text backgrounds versus using images:  the drawn background automatically resizes with the text as it expands or contracts with the viewport, whereas images have fixed dimensions and different images must be loaded to accommodate various text shapes.
-See the header styles from my [15 Puzzle Generator](https://github.com/jamessouth/fifteen-puzzle-generator/blob/master/src/app/home/header/header.component.scss) where I have six images available to load depending on the viewport size.
 Now, let's check out the worklets!
 ##Demo 1

 ![Demo 1](https://raw.githubusercontent.com/jamessouth/knockout-demo/master/images/demo1.png)